ayushp0221/SafeMedAI/README.md

 ## ✨ Key Features
 - **Interactive UI**: Easy-to-use Gradio interface for clinicians and researchers.
 - **Clinical-Grade Predictions**: Human-readable interaction descriptions generated from fine-tuned MedLLAMA model.
-- **Interaction Management Tips**: The output not only explains the interaction, but also **provides actionable advice** on what medical measures should be taken if two drugs are consumed together (e.g., dose adjustment, monitoring symptoms, alternative medication suggestions).
+- **Interaction Management Tips**: The output not only explains the interaction, but also **provides actionable advice** on what medical measures should be taken if two drugs are consumed together.

 ---